scylladb/scylladb/docs/operating-scylla/system-configuration/snitch.rst

 .. note::

    The datacenter naming convention in this example is based on location.
-   You can use other conventions, such as DC1, DC2 or 100, 200, or analytics, search, Scylla, and more.
+   You can use other conventions, such as DC1, DC2 or 100, 200, or analytics, search, ScyllaDB, and more.
    Providing a separator such as a dash keeps the name of the DC readable as the ``dc_suffix`` property adds the suffix to the DC name.

 .. note::